vsmart-06/minesweeper-hosting/TERMS_OF_SERVICE.md

 Use of this bot for any kind of unethical or unintended purposes is strictly prohibited.

 ## Termination
-We reserve the right to terminate your rights to use our service for any reason - we are no obligated to provide any advanced warning or notice of termination
+We reserve the right to terminate your rights to use our service for any reason - we are not obligated to provide any advanced warning or notice of termination.

 ## Contact
 If you have any queries regarding the Terms or the usage of the bot in general, contact us at the Minesweeper Bot Support Server: https://discord.gg/3jCG74D3RK